sonaljain2212/Hospital-Mortality-prediction/README.md

 ![classImb](https://user-images.githubusercontent.com/51110015/113250728-0c57ee80-928f-11eb-980b-9997c5f64be3.PNG)

-I have perform the initial steps of Data Cleaning, Data I am using two standard baseline models to observe the model performance with the unbalanced dataset which we observed in the previous plot.
-Our aim is the predict whether patient dies or survives in the hospital from the models:
+I have perform the initial steps of Data Cleaning, feature engineering, removed anomalies from the data and then performed modeling.
+I am using two standard baseline models to observe the model performance with the unbalanced dataset which we observed in the previous plot.
+The aim is the predict whether patient dies or survives in the hospital from the models:

 - Logistic Regression
 - Random Forest